-3335-23-06 Filing of complaint and initiation of charges.
+3335-23-07 Filing of complaint and initiation of charges.

-A complaint alleging a violation of the code of student conduct should be filed with the university as soon as practicable following the discovery of the alleged violation.
-Absent extraordinary circumstances, the complaint must be filed within six months for cases of non-academic misconduct (paragraphs (B) to (R) of rule 3335-23-04 of the Administrative Code), and one month for academic misconduct (paragraph (A) of rule 3335-23-04 of the Administrative Code), from the date upon which a university official becomes aware of the alleged violation and identifies the student(s) who allegedly committed the violation.
+A complaint alleging a violation of the code of student conduct should be made to the university as soon as practicable in accordance with paragraph (A) of the Administrative Code.
+Absent extraordinary circumstances, the university will not take action on complaints filed more than six months from the discovery of non-academic misconduct (paragraphs (B) to (S) of rule 3335-23-04 of the Administrative Code) or one month for academic misconduct (paragraph (A) of rule 3335-23-04 (A) of the Administrative Code).

 Absent extraordinary circumstances, the university must initiate charges, if any, within one year of the filing of the complaint.
 This time limitation does not apply to complaints of sexual misconduct.
 In all cases, a student charged with one or more violations of the code of student conduct has the right to be heard, subject to the student conduct procedures.

-3335-23-07 Notice of charges.
+3335-23-08 Notice of charges and options for resolution.